Alabama

 |

-Yes; absentee ballots must be signed by the voter and a witness.
+Yes; absentee ballots must be signed by the voter and a witness 18 years or older.

 |

-The absentee ballot includes a certificate that must be signed by the voter and witnessed.
+The absentee ballot includes a certificate that must be signed by the voter under penalty for making false statements and a witness.
 If the certificate is insufficient, the ballot is rejected.

 |